-For 30 years, JNCC has provided robust evidence and trusted advice on nature conservation.
+For over 30 years, JNCC has provided robust evidence and trusted advice on nature conservation.

 We are well-placed to synthesise evidence and provide advice relating to the natural environment, utilising our unique combination of strengths, which include: